-Certified employees.
+Certified employees

 Any full-time employee whose position requires certification from the State Board for Educator Certification (SBEC) is eligible for temporary disability leave.
 All other classifications of employees are not eligible for temporary disability leave.
 The purpose of temporary disability leave is to provide job protection to full time educators who cannot work for an extended period of time because of a mental or physical disability of a temporary nature.
 Temporary disability leave must be taken as a continuous block of time.
 It may not be taken intermittently or on a reduced schedule.
 Pregnancy and conditions related to pregnancy are treated the same as any other temporary disability.

-Full time educators must request approval for temporary disability leave.
-The leave request must be accompanied by a physician's statement confirming the full time educator's inability to work and estimating a probable date of return.
+Employee must request approval for temporary disability leave.
+An employee's notification of need for extended absence due to the employee's own medical condition shall be accepted as a request for temporary disability leave.
+The leave request must be accompanied by a physician's statement confirming the employee's inability to work and estimating a probable date of return.
 If disability leave is approved, the length of leave is no longer than 180 calendar days, including holidays and weekends.

-If a full time educator is placed on temporary disability leave involuntarily, he or she has the right to request a hearing before the Board of Trustees.
-The full time educator may protest the action and present additional evidence of fitness to work.
+If an employee is placed on temporary disability leave involuntarily, he or she has the right to request a hearing before the Board of Trustees.
+The employee may protest the action and present additional evidence of fitness to work.

-When a full time educator is ready to return to work, the full time educator's supervisor and Benefits Department should be notified at least 30 days in advance.
-The return-to-work notice must be accompanied by a physician's statement confirming that the full time educator is able to do the job.
-Full time educators returning from leave will be reinstated to the school to which they were previously assigned if an appropriate position is available.
+When an employee is ready to return to work, the employee's supervisor and Benefits Department should be notified at least 30 days in advance.
+The return-to-work notice must be accompanied by a physician's statement confirming that the full-time employee is able to resume regular duties.
+Certified employees returning from leave will be reinstated to the school to which they were previously assigned if an appropriate position is available.
 If an appropriate position is not available, the employee may be assigned to another campus, subject to the approval of the campus principal.
-If a position is not available before the end of the school year, full time educators will be reinstated at the beginning of the following school year.
-If a full time educator is on an extended leave that results in the full time educator receiving a pay-off, the full time educator will be placed on the payroll schedule for payment on the 20th of each month when they return from leave and begin receiving salary.
+If a position is not available before the end of the school year, the employee will be reinstated at the beginning of the following school year.
+If a full-time educator is on an extended leave that results in the full-time educator receiving a pay-off, the full-time educator will be placed on the payroll schedule for payment on the 20th of each month when they return from leave and begin receiving salary.